 I’ve done some fishing myself, but I didn’t stop there.
 I talked to local anglers who know their home waters better than anyone.
 I also asked our followers on social media to share their favorite lakes, and they came through with a lot of good suggestions.

 This isn’t just a list of lakes pulled off a map.
-These are real spots people go back to again and again—some for trout, others for bass, or just for a good time on the water.
-Whether you fish from shore, a kayak, or a bass boat, there’s something here for you.
+These are real spots people go back to again and again, some for trout, others for bass, or just for a good time on the water.
+If you fish from shore, a kayak, or a bass boat, there’s something here for you.

 We kept the list at 30 to focus on quality over quantity.
 You’ll find a mix of well-known places and a few that might be new to you.
 So if you’re looking for your next fishing trip, this should help point you in the right direction.
 Let’s get into it.